sireeshabathu-oss/Profile--position-matcher/README.md

 # Profile ↔ Position Matcher

-A single-file, self-contained tool for matching candidate profiles against open job positions.
-Styled as a talent case file / dossier.
+A web-based application that evaluates how well a candidate matches a job position using a weighted scoring algorithm.
+The application compares required skills, preferred skills, and experience to generate an overall compatibility score.

 **[▶ Live Demo]([https://<your-username>.github.io/<repo-name>/](https://sireeshabathu-oss.github.io/Profile--position-matcher/))**